ArtifexSoftware/MuPDF.NET/docs/api/font.rst

       pair: GetCharLengths, wmode
       pair: GetCharLengths, smallCaps

-   .. method:: GetCharLengths(string text, float fontSize=11, string language = null, int script = 0, int wmode = 0, int smallCaps = 0)
+   .. method:: GetCharLengths(string text, float fontSize: 11, string language: null, int script: 0, int wmode: 0, int smallCaps: 0)

       Sequence of character lengths in points of a unicode string.

-      :arg str text: a text string, UTF-8 encoded.
+      :arg string text: a text string, UTF-8 encoded.

       :arg float fontSize: the :data:`FontSize`.

-      :rtype: tuple
+      :rtype: List<float>

       :returns: the lengths in points of the characters of a string when stored in the PDF.
-It works like :meth:`Font.Textlength` broken down to single characters.
+It works like :meth:`Font.TextLength` broken down to single characters.
 This is a high speed method, used e.g. in :meth:`TextWriter.FillTextbox`.
 The following is true (allowing rounding errors): `font.TextLength(text) == sum(font.GetCharLengths(text))`.

-         Font font = new Font("helv");
+         Font font = new Font("helv", "../helv.ttf");
          string text = "PyMuPDF";
-         font.text_length(text);
+         font.TextLength(text);
          Utils.GetTextLength(text, fontName="helv");
-         sum(font.GetCharLengths(text));
+         Math.Sum(font.GetCharLengths(text));
          Console.WriteLine(font.GetCharLengths(text));

    .. attribute:: Buffer

       Copy of the binary font file content.

-      :rtype: bytes
+      :rtype: byte[]

    .. attribute:: Flags

       A dictionary with various font properties, each represented as bools.
 Example for Helvetica::

-      :rtype: dict
+      :rtype: Dictionary<string, uint>

    .. attribute:: Name

-      :rtype: str
+      :rtype: string

       Name of the font.
 May be "" or "(null)".